Îles Maria

 The Îles Maria should not be confused with Maria Atoll in the Gambier Islands, also in French Polynesia, which is sometimes differentiated with the name "Maria Est" (East).
 There is also another island once known as Hull Island in the Phoenix Islands, which is now known as Orona.

 History

 According to Polynesian legend, the uninhabited island was discovered by Chief Ama'itera'i of Rurutu in ancient times.
 It was made a place of exile by King Teuruarii IV and his mother and regent Taarouru.
 The island was also claimed by the neighboring island kingdom of Rimatara.
-The territorial dispute wouldn't be settled until 1937, when two of the four atolls were awarded to each party.
+The territorial dispute would not be settled until 1937, when two of the four atolls were awarded to each party.

-This atoll is named for the whaler Maria, who sighted the island in 1824, It was captained by George Washington Gardner, a Nantucket sea captain (1778-1838).
+This atoll is named for the whaler Maria, who sighted the island in 1824, It was captained by George Washington Gardner, a Nantucket sea captain (1778–1838).

 Administration

 The atoll Îles Maria is administratively part of Rimatara commune (municipality) in the Tubuai (Austral Islands) division of French Polynesia.